v-oloski/dynamics-365-unified-operations-public/articles/financials/localizations/tasks/japan-consumption-tax-report.md

 23. Click Yes.
 24. On the Action Pane, click Consumption tax report.
     * Click Print reports to generate the final report.

+ > [!NOTE]
+ > In order to calulate the Consumption tax report which should be submited from October 1st, 2019 it is necessary enable the **Japanese sales tax report feature** feature in the **Feature management** workspace.
+For more information, see [Feature management overview](../../fin-and-ops/get-started/feature-management/feature-management-overview.md).